boeani05/TaskTracker/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENCE.md file (if present) for more details.
+See the LICENCE.md file for more details.